ppmanforthewin/voyager/about.md

 summary: "About this blog"
 active: about
 ---
+# About me
+My name is Thayer Luscian, and I’m a designer, digital marketer, and all-around computer nerd who stands on the shoulders of giants.
+By utilizing the technologies and designs of first-class makers made available to the community, I create wonderful things.

+Get in touch at [go@thayerlabs.org](mailto:go@thayerlabs.org).

+# Services

+## Design + Development
+I build secure
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)

 You can find the source code for the Jekyll new theme at: